stouffer/EvoGeoModules/manuscript/manuscript.md

 are relevant.

 Historically, the evidence for coevolution in taxonomically diverse communities is quantified as the matching between the phylogenies of two sets of interacting organisms [@lege02].
 This notion builds on the century-old idea that extant species interact in a way similar to the way their ancestors did [@fahr13].
-More explicitly, it is thought that communities that have assembled through coevolution should (i) have similar phylogenetic trees and (ii) species at matching positions in the trees should tend to interact.
+More explicitly, it is thought that communities that have assembled by successive divergence events should display phylogenetic congruence, that is (i) have similar phylogenetic trees and (ii) species at matching positions in the trees should tend to interact [@page03;@brooks].
 It is not clear, however, how well this idea holds when confronted with dynamics occurring at smaller scales.
 Indeed, many ecological and evolutionary processes that occur locally are expected to blur the coevolutionary signal [@pois15].
-One possible explanation is that interactions can display substantial turnover at ecologically relevant temporal and spatial scales
-[@pois12c]: the same two species can interact in different ways under the effect of local environmental contingencies, spatial mismatch in species phenologies, variations in population abundances, and chance events [@pois14].
+One possible explanation is that interactions can display substantial turnover at ecologically relevant temporal and spatial scales [@pois12c]: the same two species can interact in different ways under the effect of local environmental contingencies, spatial mismatch in species phenologies, variations in population abundances, and chance events [@pois14].
 This hints that the impact of deep evolutionary history on community structure can be weakened by the action of ecological mechanisms at the local scale.
+Yet nothing in the above predicts that the coevolutionary signal within individual interactions should vary across scales.

-To address these questions, we study a dataset of interactions between rodents and their ectoparasites from Western to Eastern Europe [@kras12b].
-This dataset is uniquely suited for this task as it represents a paradigmatic system in which species-species interactions are thought to be driven by macro-evolution and co-speciation events [@vern09], and coevolutionary signal is indeed significant at the continental level [@kras12a] ($p \leq 10^{-4}$; Methods Summary).
+Only through the analysis of high-quality data can asnwers to the above questions be reached.
+We study a dataset of interactions between rodents and their ectoparasites from Western to Eastern Europe [@kras12b].
+This dataset is uniquely suited for this task as it represents a paradigmatic system in which species-species interactions are thought to be driven by macro-evolution and co-speciation events [@vern09;@hadf14], and coevolutionary signal is indeed significant at the continental level [@kras12a] ($p \leq 10^{-4}$; Methods Summary).
 Importantly, it also provides considerable spatial replication and variability [@kras04;@kras11] at a scale large enough to capture macro- ecological processes (Methods Summary).

-As host-macroparasites interactions are hypothesized to be highly constrained and conserved [@comb01], the phylogenetic congruence observed at the continental level provides a coevolutionary baseline for what could be expected in local communities.
+As host-macroparasites interactions are hypothesized to be both ecologically constrained and evolutionary conserved [@comb01], the phylogenetic congruence observed at the continental level provides represetns the baseline for expectations in local communities.
 On the other hand, if ecological mechanisms reduce coevolutionary signal, we should detect coevolution at the continental scale but not locally.
-Noting that variation of interactions can decrease congruence, we analyse the local data at two different levels to test these hypotheses (Methods Summary); we first use *regional* interaction data, which accounts for species sorting only, and we next use the *local* interaction data, which corresponds to the actual observations (species and interactions sorting).
+Noting that variation of interactions can decrease congruence, we analyse the local data at two different levels to test these hypotheses (Methods Summary); we first use *regional* interaction data, which accounts for different species composition across sites, then the *local* interaction data, which also accounts for variation in the interactions between these species.
 Out of 51 local networks, 35 show no signal of coevolution, 11 show significant coevolutionary signal when using the regional interactions, and 12 show significant coevolutionary signal using the local interactions (see *Supp.
 Mat.
 1* for network-level significance values).
 These results